Search for Z' Radiating from the Dark Matter at the LHC: Conclusion

 \section{Conclusion}

-In this work, we discussed LHC constraints on a model where the dark sector consists of a dark matter charged under a new-hidden $U(1)$ symmetry.
+In this work, we discussed LHC constraints on a model where the dark sector consists of a dark matter charged under a new hidden $U(1)$ symmetry.
 The dark matter is produced via a heavy $Z_A$ mediator and is constrained by the LHC monojet bounds.
 The produced dark matter can radiate the gauge boson of the hidden $U(1)$ symmetry, which we call the $Z'$.
 We consider the case where the $Z'$ can only kinematically decay to the SM particles, leading to signatures of a lepton pair associated with missing energy.

 We recasted the LHC searches to constrain the model.
-We found that the LHC run 2 can put significant constraints on the model.
-There are already several searches by ATLAS and CMS that can be utilized in constraining the model.
-ATLAS dilepton resonance search which bins their events into dilepton invariant mass should be able to detect the resonance coming from the decay of $Z'$, with relatively low background.
-ATLAS and CMS search for slepton which look for a dilepton pair with accompanying missing energy can also be used as comparison.
+We found that the LHC run 2 can significantly constrain the model.
+There are already several searches by ATLAS and CMS that can be utilized to constrain the model.
+ATLAS dilepton resonance search, which bins their events into dilepton invariant mass, should be able to detect the resonance coming from the decay of $Z'$, with relatively low background.
+ATLAS and CMS search for slepton which looks for a dilepton pair with accompanying missing energy, can also be used as a comparison.
 For the masses of the dark matter and mediator at around the monojet exclusion, we have found that the recasted searches can exclude the $\mathcal{O}(100)$ GeV $Z'$ with the dark gauge coupling, $g_D$, larger than 1.2.
 While the dilepton resonance search is preferred due to the sensitivity to $Z'$ decay, we found that the obtained bounds are not optimum due to the low missing energy cut related to their chosen benchmark model.
-By simulating a higher cut on missing energy, the bounds will get an improvement up to a factor of 6.
+By simulating a higher cut on missing energy, the bounds will improve by a factor of 6.

-We also consider the LHC bound for case in which the $Z'$ is long lived due to low value of $\epsilon$ by recasting a CMS search of displaced di-muon pairs.
-We found that the search is sensitive for $m_{Z'} \lesssim 100$ GeV and $10^{-8} \lesssim \epsilon \lesssim 10^{-5}$.
-For higher values of $\epsilon$, the prompt search is more relevant while for monojet search can constrain lower values of $\epsilon$.
+We also consider the LHC bound for cases in which the $Z'$ is long-lived due to the low value of $\epsilon$ by recasting a CMS search of displaced di-muon pairs.
+We found that the search is sensitive for $m_{Z'} \lesssim 100$ GeV and $10^{-8} \lesssim \epsilon \lesssim 10^{-5}$, assuming negligible mixing between $Z'$ and $Z_A$.
+For higher values of $\epsilon$, the prompt search is more relevant, while for monojet search can constrain lower values of $\epsilon$.